 What do David’s instruments reveal about worship today?
 Do David’s instruments have a place in true worship?

 Before David, God had not commanded the use of musical instruments in worship to Him.
 Five hundred years after Moses received the Law from Mt.
 Sinai, God commanded King David to use musical instruments when he brought the Ark of the Covenant and all the worship of Moses’s Law into Jerusalem (1 Chr 16).
 God instructed David to establish worship with “the musical instruments of God” (1 Chr 16:42 ESV).
 Until this point, there was no mention of instruments in tabernacle worship under Moses unto David.
 In Moses’s Law, God only commanded the use of two silver trumpets for Israel’s call to worship (Num 10:1–2, 9–10).
-The Old Testament mentions only prophets worshiping with instruments before King David instructed musical instruments for temple worship in Jerusalem.
+The Old Testament does mention prophets worshiping with instruments before King David instructed musical instruments for temple worship in Jerusalem.

-If today people seek to worship as David did, should they restore all of God’s commands back to David?
+If today people seek to worship as David did, should they restore all of God’s commands back from David?
 What is the biblical precept and precedent?
 Would this mean that only Levite men can play musical instruments in worship?
 If believers would restore David’s instruments for Moses’s Law, why not the rest of Moses’s Law of worship?

 Changing David’s Instruments

-Although many churches point to David for a reason to worship with instruments, they do not apparently use the instruments that God commanded David, but they took freedom in choosing instruments by their own discretion from contemporary culture.
+Many churches point to David for a reason to worship with instruments, but they do not apparently use the instruments that God commanded David, but they take freedom in choosing instruments by their own discretion from contemporary culture.
 Why?
-David, Solomon, Hezekiah, and Jeshua did not choose to use modern and contemporary instruments from contemporary use or from the surrounding peoples.
+David, Solomon, Hezekiah, and Jeshua did not choose to use instruments from contemporary use or from the surrounding peoples.
 Why not use the instruments that God commanded?
-Many churches are now considering to change from using one instrument like the organ and modernize by using other instruments like drums and guitars.
+Many churches are now changing from using one instrument like the organ and to using other more contemporary instruments like drums and guitars.

 David’s Worship and True Worship